daPhyre/brackets-jscompiler/README.md

 Simply press the "Compress JavaScript" button on the sidebar, or go to `File > Compress JavaScript`, and your code will be compressed into a `{filename}.min.js` file.

+Optionally, you can toggle "Compress JavaScript on Save" by going to `File > Compress JavaScript on Save`, and your code will be compressed automatically.
+This options is off by default.

 ### The custom options file

 You can go to `File > Compress JavaScript: Options` to open your custom options.
 If you have no custom options yet, you will be asked to choose one of this types of custom options: